Betty Boo

-Alison Moira Clarkson (born 6 March 1970 in Kensington, London), better known as Betty Boo, is an English singer, songwriter and rapper.
+Alison Moira Clarkson (born 6 March 1970), better known by her stage name Betty Boo, is a British singer, songwriter and rapper.
 She first came to mainstream prominence in the late 1980s following a collaboration with the Beatmasters on the song "Hey DJ/I Can't Dance (To That Music You're Playing)".
 Between 1990 and 1992 she had a successful solo career, which spawned a number of chart-placing singles, most notably "Doin' the Do", "Where Are You Baby?", and "Let Me Take You There".

+In 2025, Betty Boo re-released her first two studio albums and will tour UK for the first time.

 Career

 1987–1999: Betty Boo

-Clarkson studied sound engineering at the Holloway School of Audio Engineering before having a string of hits between 1989 and 1992.
+Clarkson studied sound engineering at the Holloway School of Audio Engineering before having several hits between 1989 and 1992.
 Originally nicknamed "Betty Boop" for her similarity to the cartoon character, she changed it to avoid trademark disputes.
-Of mixed Dusun and Scottish ancestry, she had an unusual, striking Emma Peel-like look, dressed in mildly revealing outfits and proved to be an influential pop music figure whose "sassy, powerful music and image launched a thousand wannabe's".
+Of mixed Dusun and Scottish ancestry, she had an unusual, striking Emma Peel-like look, dressed in mildly revealing outfits and proved to be an influential pop music figure whose "sassy, powerful music and image launched a thousand wannabes".
 Writing for The Guardian in August 1990, Lucy O'Brien noted the difference between the "quietly spoken" Clarkson and her "lovable toughie" pop star alter-ego, describing the latter as "a cartoon combination of Betty Boop, Barbarella and Buck Rogers".

-Whilst still at school, Boo began her musical career in hip-hop groups such as Hit ’N’ Run and the She Rockers, the latter act who were signed to the British independent record label Music of Life.
+Whilst still at school, Boo began her musical career in hip-hop groups such as Hit 'N' Run and the She Rockers, the latter act who were signed to the British independent record label Music of Life.
 The She Rockers' success led her to New York and work with Public Enemy, who encouraged her to pursue a solo career.
-Commenting on her time spent supporting Public Enemy on tour in the US, as well as working with Professor Griff in the recording studio on the song "Give It A Rest", Boo revealed that things did not go as expected: "They were producing our single and I thought it would sound like their stuff, but it didn't at all.
+Commenting on her time spent supporting Public Enemy on tour in the US, as well as working with Professor Griff in the recording studio on the song "Give It a Rest", Boo revealed that things did not go as expected: "They were producing our single and I thought it would sound like their stuff, but it didn't at all.
 And some of the crowds were hostile to us.
 They didn't throw anything, no, but they wanted to see Public Enemy and they just weren't interested in us."